-In SFY 2021, CTPS began collecting data to estimate unlinked passenger trips and passenger-miles traveled for temporary bus bridge service, which the MBTA provides when portions of rail service are temporarily suspended for maintenance.
-This data collection will continue in SFY 2023.
+In SFY 2021, CTPS began collecting data to estimate unlinked passenger trips and passenger-miles traveled for temporary bus-bridge service, which the MBTA provides when portions of rail service are temporarily suspended for maintenance.
+This data collection will continue in SFY 2024.

-In SFY 2022, the MBTA replaced its trackless trolleys with motor buses, so SFY 2022 was the final year in which CTPS collected data on trackless trolleys.
+&lt;sup>1 In SFY 2022, the MBTA replaced its trackless trolleys with motor buses, so SFY 2022 was the final year in which CTPS collected data on trackless trolleys.